ppainterpython/pppActivityTracker/README.md

 ## Design Decisions

-### Dates as Strings
+### Dates & Timestamps as Strings

-All timestamps are kept as string values using the ISO format.
-To lessen the dependencies on Python datetime module, the manipulation of datatime objects is isolated into the at_utilities module.
+All dates are timestamps, and are kept as string values using the ISO 8601 format.
+To lessen the dependencies on Python datetime module, the manipulation of datatime objects is isolated into the `at_utilities.py` (atu) module.

+Since this is an activity tracking application, the domain model includes a lot data-time, or timestamp values for start, stop and duration.
+The `atu` module has two sections.
+First, a simple, purely function interface to `iso_date` as an implicit timestamp object.
+Second, there are additional helper functions useful for working with start, stop and duration for calculations with timestamps using `iso_date`.

+#### `iso_date` Functional Model

+A collection of functions provides all the manipulation support for dates as strings.
+The function names have 'iso_date' as part of the name.
+I worked to have all references to the python datetime package be isolated by the `iso_date` function set.

+#### Timestamp Helper Functions

+This section provides a useful set of manipulation and default value provisioning.
+This was separated to anticipate the need for JSON conversion and I18N support later.

 ## Dependencies